-The impact is slightly more significant than for claim frequency overdispersion uncertainty.
+The net SCR for non-life using the upper bound for normal losses is higher than in base case (relative deviation of 1.31%).
+The impact is more significant than for claim frequency over dispersion uncertainty.
 As expected, the uncertainty for large losses parameters leads to more significant impact.